Leading Prayers of the People

-The person leading the prayers may modify them at his or her own discretion.
+The person leading the Prayers may modify them at his or her own discretion.
 From the rubrics p.
 110 we read, "In the litany, petitions may be altered or omitted according to circumstances.
 Other petitions may be added."
-A bidding may be omitted if it is less applicable.
-Sometimes this is done to shorten the litany.
+A bidding may be omitted if it is less applicable; sometimes this is done to shorten the litany.
 A confession is omitted if one occurs elsewhere in the liturgy.

 Biddings may be altered, making them more specific by naming people or situations, ex.
-Anne our Bishop, Justin our Prime Minister, Doug our Premier, and Keith our Mayor.
+Anne our Bishop, Justin our Prime Minister, Doug our Premier, and Bill our Mayor.
 People who are to be baptized or married, or who have died may be added at the appropriate bidding.
 Sometimes you have to look for a bidding to fit people in.

 To work the prayer cycles and Parish Prayers into the litany, the person leading the Prayers needs to pay attention to the literary structure of the litany.
 In the Diocesan cycle of prayer, we are asked to pray for parishes and their clergy.
 In Litany #3, we can pray, "We pray for Anne our Bishop, for the Very Rev'd Jim McShane and for all bishops and other ministers".
 In biddings where we pray for Thunder Bay, we can add specific situations; for situations in our country and in the world, we can add situations that we hear on the news.